My Baby is Fussy. Is this Normal?

 If you feel your baby’s fussiness is not normal, and he frequently cries hard and is unable to soothe, discuss this with your health care provider to rule out any illness such as GERD, feeding issues, or other problems.

-Val Homanics is an International Board Certified Lactation Consultant at the Pleasant Hills office.
+Val Homanics is a International Board Certified Lactation Consultant and retired from The Breastfeeding Center in 2023.